jina-ai/jina/docs/chapters/io/index.md

 ## Output Function

-### TLDR;
+### TL;DR

 - Everything works asynchronously
 - Use `callback=` to specify the output function

-The output function in Jina is basically *asynchronous callback*.
-For the sake of efficiency Jina is designed to be highly asynchronous on data transmission.
-You just keep sending request to Jina without any blocking.
-When a request is finished, the callback function will be invoked.
+Jina's output function is basically *asynchronous callback*.
+[For](For) the sake of efficiency, Jina is designed to be highly asynchronous on data transmission.
+You just keep sending requests to Jina without any blocking.
+When a request is finished, the callback function is invoked.

 For example, the following will print the request after a `IndexRequest` is finished: